fodela/Revise-SQL/lessons.md

 - Place directly after
 - Usually after a WHERE statement to enable conditional output of results.
 Remember code here are also executed top to down
 - If we are selecting a categorical column, it must appear in the group by state.
 The column on which the aggregate function is perform does not appear in the group by statement
-- We can group by multiple categorical columns
+- We can group by multiple categorical columns.
+But note that the order in which we group by is important event though the order in which we display or select them does not.
 - WHERE cannot be used on the aggregated column that is what we use HAVING for.
 - ORDER BY must contain the whole aggregate statement e.g ORDER BY SUM(sales) not ORDER BY SUM(sales).